 A herniated disc is a bulge of the disc (the cartilage, not the muscle) that has slipped out of place.
 Herniated discs occur when one of the intervertebral discs inside the vertebral bodies rotates out of place.
 This can cause the joint between the bones to become painful.
 A herniated disc can cause pain in your back, neck, arms, legs, and buttocks.
 There are two types of herniated discs: extruded (also called bulging) and ruptured.

 A herniated disc is a painfully common problem that often gives you a dull ache in your back.
 The condition develops when a herniated disc pushes outwards against other bones in the spine, pulling the vertebrae out of alignment.
-This can cause pain that can radiate down your legs or numbness that’s both tingling and shooting into your fingers, toes, or other parts of your body.
+It can cause pain that radiates down your legs or numbness that’s both tingling and shooting into your lower back, toes, or other parts of your body.
 This condition is medically termed Sciatica.
 A variety of treatments and medications are available to help alleviate sciatica symptoms.
 However, in the event that you are experiencing constant pain and your social life, work, or relationships are suffering as a result, it may be time to consider Sciatica Surgery.

 Effect of Herniated Disc on our body